danpeig/node-red-meshtastic-msg/README.md

 - Connection interrupted during initialization can cause an infinite loop.
 - Sending a packet with `wantResponse` flag set to `true`
 - Depending on the installation method, you may have to edit the file `meshtastic-msg.js` and change the path of the ImportSync to the location where Meshtastic library was installed.
 Example: `importSync("../../@meshtastic/js/dist/index.js")`.
+- Failing to install the node due missing protobuf packages: Create a file called `.npmrc` with the following content `@jsr:registry=https://npm.jsr.io` and place it in the Node-RED base directory (where the `settings.js` file is located).

 ## Examples
 An example flow with the acceptable input message formats can be found in the `examples` sub-directory.